theiagen/theiavalidate/README.md

 #### `<output_prefix>_validation_criteria_differences.tsv`

 **NOTE:** This file is only provided if a `validation_criteria.tsv` file is provided.
 This file is a tab-delimited file containing all rows and columns specified in `columns_to_compare`.
 The only values in this file are the values that do not meet the validation criteria specified in the `validation_criteria.tsv` file.

+Columns with all values passing validation criteria are excluded.
+For set comparisons, _only the differences are displayed_; i.e., the items for the column in table1 that were not found in table2 will be found under the table1 column and vice versa.
+Please note that either of these behaviors may not apply for rows with multiple criteria (`SET,0.05`).

 #### `<output_prefix>_summary.html` and `<output_prefix>_summary.pdf`